-Recently at the GX Day, I discussed the SAID (Specific Adaptation to Imposed Demands) principle.
+At a Group Fitness Day a few years ago, I discussed the SAID (Specific Adaptation to Imposed Demands) principle.
 This is when the body becomes familiar and comfortable with performing a task in a specific manner, like a squat.
-So when the body is required to squat in an unfamiliar way (depending on what life throws at us), we get injured.
-We could discuss this at length from a client point of view, but what I am more interested in is the group fitness instructor.
-In 30 years of teaching and presenting, I have heard about more injuries and physiological issues from instructors than any of the thousands of clients that I have taught.
+We get injured when the body performs a squat in an unfamiliar way (depending on what life throws at us).
+We could discuss this at length from a client’s point of view, but I am more interested in the group fitness instructor.
+In 30 years of teaching and presenting, I have heard about more injuries, and physiological issues from instructors than any of the thousands of clients t have taught.
 This includes me.
-Yep, I am one of the countless instructors who has become injured due to the occupation.
+Yep, I am one of the countless instructors injured due to the occupation.

-If an instructor is performing the exercise with good technique and execution, in a way that would avoid injury, how is it that we are getting injured?!
+If an instructor performs the exercise with good technique and execution in a way that would avoid injury, how is it that we are getting injured?!
 It doesn’t make sense.
-The whole point of good technique is that you can perform the exercise over and over again without getting injured.
+The whole point of good technique is that you can perform the exercise repeatedly without getting hurt.
 Right?

-So this takes me back to the point that I was making earlier, the SAID principle.
-The issue is that doing the same thing, exactly the same way every time (regardless of perfect form), can lead to injury.
-The body is not getting enough variation on a frequent basis to create resilience.
-We basically lack functional resilience; the ability to handle any task that life throws at us.
-Isn’t this the whole point of what we sell to clients regarding exercise?
+This takes me back to the point I made earlier, the SAID principle.
+The issue is that doing the same thing the same way every time (regardless of perfect form) can lead to injury.
+The body needs to get more variation frequently to create resilience.
+We back ourselves on functional strength, the ability to handle any task life throws us.
 Functional movement.
 Then why are we insisting on making our participants squat with ‘feet shoulder width apart’ all the time??
-We just have to look at instructors to see what long term effects of lack of variety will do to the human body.
+We have to look at instructors to see what the long-term effects of lack of variety will do to the human body.